MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 2. Check the box next to **ƒx Run Export Action** to select your export.

-   * When you select **ƒx Run Export Action**, this doesn't trigger the export run.
+   * When you select **ƒx Run Export Action**, this selection doesn't trigger the export run.
 Instead this selection downloads the last version of the exported Anaplan data for preview.
    * A preview displays in the right panel.
 If the Anaplan export is set to **Admins only**, model users might see a blank preview, but the export will run as normal.
    * You'll see the preview the next time you set an integration with the same export.
    <!--   * See About Default Import and Export files. -->